Papillomavirus, despite negative paps

 kleis_10941091 User

 I understand you.
 In reading your story I see myself in a similar situation for some things.
 I also had negative pap tests for two and a half years but positive for HPV.
-My previous gynaecologist had never had me do a colposcopy because the Pap smear didn’t show even the slightest alteration, and a specific test (HPV-DNA Test) detected the presence of HPV.
+My previous gynaecologist had never had me do a colposcopy because the Pap smear didn’t show even the slightest alteration, and a specific exam (HPV-DNA Test) detected the presence of it.
 Now, I unfortunately had to change doctors, and the new doctor gave me a shot.
 Result: suspicious area, awaiting biopsy results.

 Stay Calm